 When you wish to connect your wireless network to your wired network, you can use the Router's four local Ethernet ports.
 To add more ports, connect one of the Router's local ports to any Linksys switch.

 With these, and many other, Linksys products, your networking options are limitless.
-Go to the Linksys website at www.linksys.com for more information about products that work with the Wireless-N Gigabit Router with Storage Link.
+Go to the Linksys website at www.linksys.com for more information about products that work with the Wireless-N Broadband Router.